Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Room temperature CL and modeling

 In Fig.~\ref{fig:ntype_RT}(c), we compare the BGN values of n-GaAs using different analysis methods.
 Blue dots correspond to $E_g$ extracted from the fit of RT CL spectra.
 Their trend with electron concentration $n$ can be fitted with (blue dashed line):

 Red dots (resp. circles) correspond to $E_0$ obtained by extrapolation of RT (resp.
 LT) low-energy tail of CL spectra.
 No significant temperature dependence of BGN values is observed for n-GaAs.
-These BGN values show a trend with $n^{1/3}$:
+These BGN values depend on the electron concentration as $n^{1/3}$:

 In the literature, BGN values of n-GaAs are very contentious.
 Early calculations predicted extremely large BGN for n-GaAs~\cite{Sernelius:1986,Jain:1990}.
-Borghs et al. reported BGN of n-GaAs nearly twice of our values (green dashed line in Fig.~\ref{fig:ntype_RT}(c))~\cite{Borghs:1989}, probably due to presence of other impurities in their samples such that the luminescence spectra extend deeply into the bandgap.
+Borghs et al. reported BGN of n-GaAs nearly twice our values (green dashed line in Fig.~\ref{fig:ntype_RT}(c))~\cite{Borghs:1989}, probably due to presence of other impurities in their samples such that the luminescence spectra extend deeply into the bandgap.
 Our results are in close agreement with recent experimental works~\cite{Hudait:1999,Luo:2002}.